insinfo/galileo/packages/gitbook/old/services/custom-services.md

 }
 ```

 Alternatively, consider using [service hooks](hooks.md).
-They are the preferred method of modifying Angel services because they do not depend on service implementations.
+They are the preferred method of modifying Galileo services because they do not depend on service implementations.

 _Note_: The convention for the `remove` method on services is that if `id == null`, _all entries in the store should be removed_.
 Obviously, this does not work very well in production, so only allow this to occur on the server side.
 Common service providers will disable this for clients, unless you explicitly set a flag dictating so.